Etondi/exploratory_data_analysis/README.md

 ## Project Overview
-This project focuses on analyzing data of layoffs around the world.
-The primary objective was to clean and explore the dataset to uncover insights regarding the layoffs across various companies and industries.
-The analysis includes data cleaning, standardization, and exploratory data analysis (EDA) to identify trends and patterns.
+Conducted exploratory analysis on a global layoffs dataset to uncover trends across industries and companies.
+The project demonstrates SQL-based data cleaning, aggregation, and pattern discovery to support workforce and macro-level analysis.

 ## Data Sources
 The dataset used in this project was obtained from [Kaggle](https://www.kaggle.com/datasets/swaptr/layoffs-2022).